 In 2010, Trading Standards officers in Liverpool seized more than 4,000 fake GHD hair straighteners containing faulty wiring.
 Such electrical faults can result in serious burn injuries, hair damage or electrocution.
 In 2011, Customs officers seized more than 350,000 counterfeit cigarettes in raids across Kent.
 Also in 2011, the BBC reported that more than a quarter of all licensed premises in some areas stocked counterfeit alcohol.

 Retailers are directly responsible for the goods they sell.
-Whether knowingly or not, those who sell counterfeit products will be held responsible for any injuries caused by faulty or counterfeit products.
-At Graham Coffey & Co, we represent victims and families who have suffered injury or financial losses as a result of counterfeit products such as:
+Whether knowingly or not, those who sell counterfeit products will be held responsible for any injuries caused by faulty or counterfeit products, such as:

 - Cheaply made electrical goods such as computers, stereo systems, appliances, hair straightening products, etc.